ShiyuFan0820/CSLearningNote/BasicLearning/Basic_9_web_scraping.md

 Beautiful Soup is a Python library for pulling data out of HTML and XML files.

 To use BeautifulSoup, we should install package `bs4` first, and import `BeautifulSoup`.

+To make the "Soup", we should use `BeautifulSoup` class, pass in the document (HTML or XML), and the parser, passing in the parser is to tell the BeautifulSoup the document is HTML or XML, so it can parser it.